 Apart from your home deposit, if you buy property in NSW, stamp duty is likely to be one of your biggest expenses.

-It’s important to budget for stamp duty because it’s an expense that is on top of mortgage fees and any other costs that are part of acquiring property.
+It’s important to budget for this cost because it’s an expense that is on top of mortgage fees and any other costs that are part of acquiring property.

-We recommend you ask your expert conveyancer at Settle Easy to help work out exactly how much stamp duty you will need to pay.
+We recommend you ask your conveyancing expert at Settle Easy to help work out exactly how much stamp duty you will need to pay.

 In NSW, stamp duty must be paid within three months of signing a contract for sale.
 It cannot be paid in installments and is payable on settlement day.